 Products in development include ScanNav Anatomy PNB, which aims to simplify ultrasound-guided needling by providing the user with real-time AI-based anatomy highlighting software for a range of medical procedures.
 ScanNav Anatomy has been submitted for CE and FDA regulatory approval.

 Focusses on hi-fidelity ultrasound education and training through simulation.
 Its three main products are the ScanTrainer OBGYN training simulator, the HeartWorks echocardiography training simulator and the BodyWorks Eve Point of Care and Emergency Medicine training simulator.
-To date almost 1,000 simulators have been sold to over 600 medical institutions around the world.
+To date over 1,000 simulators have been sold to over 600 medical institutions around the world.

 Reach is a non-regulatory news service.
 By using this service an issuer is confirming that the information contained within this announcement is of a non-regulatory nature.
 Reach announcements are identified with an orange label and the word “Reach” in the source column of the News Explorer pages of London Stock Exchange’s website so that they are distinguished from the RNS UK regulatory service.
 Other vendors subscribing for Reach press releases may use a different method to distinguish Reach announcements from UK regulatory news.